A Family of Horizon-penetrating Coordinate Systems for the Schwarzschild Black Hole Geometry with Cauchy Temporal Functions: Introduction

 \section{Introduction}

-In a certain class of $4$-dimensional Lorentzian manifolds, there exist preferred $2$-dimensional submanifolds with induced metrics that are locally and conformally equivalent to the actual Lorentzian metrics.
-These submanifolds may be used to analyze the global causal structures of the underlying Lorentzian manifolds.
+In a certain class of Lorentzian $4$-manifolds, there exist preferred $2$-dimensional, totally geodesic submanifolds with induced metrics that are locally conformally equivalent to the $2$-dimensional Minkowski metric, comprising central information on their global 4-dimensional geometries.
+Accordingly, these submanifolds may be used to faithfully represent and analyze the causal structures of the underlying Lorentzian $4$-manifolds.
 For first applications of this approach to the Schwarzschild, Reissner--Nordstr\"om, and Kerr geometries, we refer the reader to, e.g., \cite{Carter1, Carter2, Fink, GraBri, KRUS}.
 As can be seen, i.a., from these first applications, one of the most prominent examples of such preferred $2$-dimensional submanifolds are the $2$-surfaces containing the two double principal null directions in a Petrov type D solution of the vacuum Einstein field equations in general relativity \cite{Step, GrPo}, which can be employed to study the causal structures of black hole geometries, for instance, by means of Penrose diagrams \cite{CrOlSz, SchAgu}.
-In particular, this concept of analyzing the causal structures of $4$-dimensional Lorentzian manifolds is especially useful in the context of global hyperbolicity, which is a specific condition on the causal structures of Lorentzian manifolds that gives rise to foliations by smooth, spacelike Cauchy hypersurfaces.
+In particular, this concept of analyzing the causal structures of Lorentzian $4$-manifolds is especially useful in the context of global hyperbolicity, which is a specific causality condition on Lorentzian manifolds that gives rise to foliations by smooth, spacelike Cauchy hypersurfaces.
 Thus, it is relevant for the initial value formulation of the Einstein field equations (see, e.g., \cite{ICB}), where one works with spacelike Cauchy hypersurfaces as initial data sets and derives solutions evolving this data forward and backward in time.
-Examples of such foliations of the maximal globally hyperbolic extensions of some of the above Petrov type D solutions by spacelike Cauchy hypersurfaces that are maximal or have constant mean curvature can be found in \cite{BeigMurchadha, BrillCavalloIsenberg, EardleySmarr, EWCDST, Reinhart, SmarrYork, WaldIyer}.
+Examples of such foliations of the maximal globally hyperbolic extensions of some spherically symmetric Lorentzian $4$-manifolds by spacelike Cauchy hypersurfaces that are maximal or have constant mean curvature can be found in \cite{BeigMurchadha, BrillCavalloIsenberg, EardleySmarr, EWCDST, ReimannBruegmann, Reinhart, SmarrYork, WaldIyer}.